ernestkoe/powershell-fms/README.md

 ## fms scripts ##

-### EncyptFMSCreds.ps1 ###
+### EncryptCreds.ps1 ###

-`EncyptFMSCreds.ps1` saves your FileMaker Server admin console credentials to an encrypted file object for use by robots, scheduled events or other scripts to do `fmsadmin` commands on your behalf.
+`EncryptCreds.ps1` saves your FileMaker Server admin console credentials to an encrypted PSCredentials object for secure storage on the server file system so that robots, scheduled events or other scripts can decrypt and perform `fmsadmin` commands on your behalf more securely.

 `cd` to the fms scripts folder, e.g. `C:\Program Files\proof-powershell-fms\fms`, then run from your powershell prompt:

-      > .\EncyptFMSCreds.ps1
+      > .\EncryptCreds.ps1

 Advanced: You can also pass it parameters to override stuff in the config file like so:

-     > EncyptFMSCreds.ps1 -filename "{filename}" -path "{somepath}" -u "{fmsadminUsername}" -p "{fmsadminPassword}"
+     > EncryptCreds.ps1 -filename "{filename}" -path "{somepath}" -u "{fmsadminUsername}" -p "{fmsadminPassword}"

 Note: Quotes are optional and are used to escape arguments that contain spaces.

 Example:

-     .\EncyptFMSCreds.ps1 -filename fmsSecrets.xml -path C:\mysecrets -u theadminuser -p thepassword
+     .\EncryptCreds.ps1 -filename fmsSecrets.xml -path C:\mysecrets -u theadminuser -p thepassword

+### DecryptCreds.ps1 ###

+Decrypts the encrypted credentials file.
+Useful to check if everything is properly encrypted.

 #### InstallSSLCerts.ps1 ####